jerbs/fsidx/doc/fsidx.1.md

 :   With default options this will never return any results.
 The expression is detected as a glob pattern due to the brackets.
 Glob pattern must match the whole path by default.
 Since all pathnames are absolute, i.e. starting with a backslash, nothing will match.
 Explicitly switch to plain text mode in order to find all pathnames containing brackets.
 E.g **`--plain [0]`**.

 **`?`**
 :   With default options this will never return any results.
 The expression is again detected as a glob pattern.
 In this case due to the question mark.
-It will never match an absolute pathname starting with a slash. **`-l ?`** finds all single character file names. **`--plain ?`** finds all pahnames containing a question mark.
+It will never match an absolute pathname starting with a slash. **`-l ?`** finds all single character file names. **`--plain ?`** finds all pathnames containing a question mark.

 **`*`**
 :   By default the asterisk is detected as a glob expression.
 As a result all database entries are printed.
 Use **`--plain *`** to get all pathnames containing the asterisk character.